trapexit/mergerfs/mkdocs/docs/faq/why_isnt_it_working.md

 and [statfs_ignore](../config/statfs.md#statfs_ignore)).
 It does not represent a contiguous space.
-In the same way that read-only filesystems, those with quotas, or reserved space report the full theoretical space available.
-Not the practical usable space.
+In the same way that read-only filesystems, those with quotas, or reserved space report the full theoretical space available but not the practical usable space.

 ## Why isn't the create policy working?